luluse/reading-notes/code301/class-12.md

 - create a views/partials/ directory
 - In this directory create file called navbar.ejs which will contain only the HTML for the navigation bar at the top of the home and post pages.
 Same for header and footer
 - Now our partials are defined
-- n EJS, any JavaScript or non-HTML syntax you include in your templates is always surrounded by <% %> delimiters
+- In EJS, any JavaScript or non-HTML syntax you include in your templates is always surrounded by <% %> delimiters
 - Including a partial in EJS is quite straightforward.
 You use `<%- include( PARTIAL_FILE ) %>` where the partial file is relative to the template you use it in.